Skip to main content

 OCCUPATIONAL OBJECTIVES: This program will prepare students for entry-level employment as surgical technologists in various healthcare settings, such as hospitals, outpatient surgery centers, and specialty clinics.
 Preparing students for required certification exams as required for employment.
 The programs emphasize hands-on experience through clinical rotations in hospitals or surgical centers, which is essential for understanding the operating room’s dynamics and the functioning of a surgical team.
 The curriculum has a strong emphasis on adhering to safety and infection control standards to prevent complications and ensure patient safety.

-ADMISSION REQUIREMENTS: General college curricular admission.
+ADMISSION REQUIREMENTS: General college curricular admission and program-specific criteria.

-PROGRAM NOTES: A criminal background check and drug screen are required prior to admission to the Surgical Technology AAS program.
+PROGRAM NOTES: A criminal background check and drug screen are required upon admission to the Surgical Technology AAS program.
 Random drug screens and repeat background checks may be required for current or returning students at any time.
 A student with an unsatisfactory background check and/or drug screening will be dismissed from the Surgical Technology AAS program.

 A student accepted to the Surgical Technology AAS program must sign an Assumption of Risk document that serves to provide a general outline of hazards encountered within surgical technology.
 This list includes, but is not limited to, exposure to infectious, biological, chemical, environmental/mechanical, and psychosocial hazards, as well as loss of personal property.